-The formation energy for a fluorine vacancy (F^- - vacancy) is -1.06 eV, which is more negative than the formation energy for a Ba2+ vacancy, which is positive at 21.27 eV [10].
+The formation energy for fluorine vacancy ( $F^-$ vacancy) is -1.06 eV, which is more negative than the formation energy for Ba2+ vacancy, which is positive at 21.27 eV [11].
 Therefore the migration of an anion is energetically preferred to that of a cation and throughout the experiment, in the temperature range 300-800 K, anion vacancy formation is considered.
-For interstitial formation energies, the octahedral sites in the face-centered cubic fluorites are the most stable sites for anion and cation interstitials [11], a fact we took into consideration in this work.
+For interstitial formation energies, the octahedral sites in face-centered cube fluorites are the most stable sites for anion and cation interstitials [12] a fact we took into consideration in this work.

-X-ray diffraction analysis was performed on the barium fluoride over a temperature range 300-1173 K, below the melting point, in order to deduce the variation of the lattice constant with temperature from results shown in figure 3.
+X-ray diffraction analysis was performed on barium fluoride over a temperature range, 300-1173 K, below the melting point in order to deduce the variation of the lattice constant with temperature as shown in figure 3.

 Figure 3.
-Variation of lattice constant in BaF2 as a function of temperature.
+Variation of lattice constant in $BaF_2$ as a function of temperature.

 Figure 4.
 Barium decomposition shows two regions of interest.
-Most positron annihilations take place with low momentum electrons in the region 0 , i.e. to the left of the vertical dotted line.
+Most positron annihilations take place with low momentum electrons in the region $0 \le p \le 3 \times 10^{-3} m_o c$ .

 Figure 5.
-Low momentum window (0 to 3×10^{-3} m_oc) is chosen for both theory and experiment for consistency.
-Low momentum window represents the area of the annihilation centroid.
+Low momentum window $0-3 \times 10^{-3}$ moc is chosen for both theory and experiment for consistency

-In the temperature range between 300 - 580 K, we observe a linear behaviour of the lattice constant as a function of temperature.
+In the temperature range between 300 - 580 K, we observe a linear behaviour of lattice constant as a function of temperature.
 In contrast, between 580 K and 1173 K, a non-linear behaviour of the lattice constant becomes evident.
-Our detemined experimental values of the lattice parameters compare well with other values in the literature [12, 13].
-Each lattice constant is used to construct a 124 atoms supercell for the calculation of s-parameters.
+Our extracted experimental values of the lattice parameters compare well with other values in the relevant literature [12-14].
+Each lattice constant extracted from XRD measurements in the temperature range is used to construct a supercell.

 Partial electron-positron annihilation momentum distributions are derived from equation 4 and are shown in figure 4.
-The GGA in the framework of density functional theory (DFT) confirms that most contributors towards electron-positron annihilation momentum density are from the low momentum Ba-5p valence electrons rather than the Ba - 6s, as shown in figure 4.
-The total momentum distribution is calculated from equation 5 and compares well with experimental e-p momentum density as shown in figure 5 as normalized electron-positron momentum densities.
-For each spectrum, a fixed momentum window, 0 (low momentum range) around the centroid of the photopeak was used for both experimental and theoretical spectra for the calculation of S-parameters as shown in figure 6.
-The deviation of experimental S-parameter values from a theoretical values commencing at about 600 K is not of major concern since both experiment and theory deviate from observed linear trend at about the same temperature.
-This corresponds with the trend on the lattice constant.
+The GGA in the framework of density functional theory (DFT) confirms that most contributors towards electron-positron annihilation momentum density are the low momentum Ba-5p valence electrons rather than Ba - 6s electrons as shown in figure 4.
+The total momentum distribution is calculated from equation 5 and compares well with experimental e-p momentum density as shown in figure 5.
+Normalized electron-positron momentum densities were then experimentally obtained at different temperature values.
+For each spectrum, a fixed momentum window, 0 moc (low momentum range) around the centroid of the photopeak was used for both experimental and theoretical spectra for the calculation of S-parameters as shown in figure 6.
+The deviation of experimental S-parameter values from a theoretical values commencing at about 600 K is not of major concern since both experiment and theory deviate from an observed linear bahaviours at about the same temperature (lattice constant).
 The deviation is probably due to the tail of specific heat anomaly which begins between 600 and 700 K and which is not incorporated in the MIKA code.
-This is interpreted as a transition from a normal fluorite structure at low temperatures, to a highly disordered state in which F- ions are distributed between normal anion and interstitial sites.
+This is interpreted as a transition from a normal fluorite structure at low temperatures to highly disordered state in which F- ions are distributed between normal anion and interstitial sites.

-Using the positron annihilation parameters, there is an agreement between the theory and the experiment regarding the thermal values at which both S-parameters (experiment and theory) begin to deviate from linear trend as shown in figure 6.
+Using positron annihilation parameters, there is an agreement between the theory and the experiment regarding thermal value at which both S-parameters (experiment and theory) begin to deviate from linear behaviour as shown in figure 6.
 The ionic conductivity measurements shown in figure 7 in relation to figure 3 suggest that a small threshold ionic conductivity (or a small noticeable disordering of F- sub-lattice), as probed by positrons, appears at the threshold lattice constant and temperature of $a_0 = 0.6292$ nm and T = 693 K respectively.
 This minimum anionic interstitial transportation takes place at octahedral sites of the sample.